ethanruhe/high-performance-r/Tutorial.md

 + Name lookup: due to the dynamism of objects and lexical scoping, looking up values by the memory addresses associated with names is quite slow in R relative to many other languages.
 For example, arithmetic operators are defined in the global environment.
 Depending on where they are called, R might have to search through dozens of environments before finding their definition to be used in execution.
 Unfortunately, because of the language's structure, caching (i.e., storing frequently used variables in a "closer," more easily accessible structure) is difficult in R
 + Lazy evaluation: because of the way R evaluates functions lazily, each additional argument slows down execution, even if it isn't actually used in execution

 Hadley Wickham notes that though many of the foundational choices in creating R make it inherently slow, it is still nowhere near its theoretical limit.
-Unfortunately, the source code is unlikely to be sped up as stability is a much higher priority.
+Unfortunately, the source code is unlikely to be sped up as stability is a much higher priority and there isn't enough dev resources to champion both goals.
 There is currently a group of 20 [Core R](https://www.r-project.org/contributors.html) developers.
 Maintaining and developing the language isn't anyone's primary responsibility, so development doesn't happen particularly quickly.

 ### Measuring Performance
 The [microbenchmark](https://cran.r-project.org/web/packages/microbenchmark) package allows you to precisely measure R run time.
 It's a great tool for checking the run time of various code snippets and can give you some quick, empirical information about the speed tradeoffs between alternative implementations.